Efforts to help hundreds of cats on a homestead near Veneta just received a big assist from a national organization.

 Lieberman and Robinson say getting your pets fixed is key to avoiding situations like this one.

 A relative of the property owner tells KLCC that it all started 13 years ago with a mother cat and five kittens.
-With female cats able to breed through most of their lives, and produced two to three litters a year - it obviously didn't take long for the numbers to explode.
+With female cats able to breed through most of their lives -and produce two to three litters a year - it obviously didn't take long for the numbers to explode.

 Lieberman sympathizes with their plight.